-When property owners claim they found a construction defect, it is common for them to hold the contractor or builder liable for the damage it caused – and for fixing the defect.
+When property owners claim they found defects in the construction or remodel of their home, it is common for them to try to hold the contractor liable to repair them.

 However, the builders are not the only parties who could be responsible for a construction defect.
-Property owners might also try to blame the designer or architect.
-Architecture and design firms must prepare for this risk, but they also must be aware: when could they face legal action over a construction dispute?
+Property owners might also try to blame the architect.
+Architecture firms must prepare for this risk, but they also must be aware: when could they face legal action over a construction dispute?

-It is important to note that the architect’s liability for potential or manifested defects often depends entirely on the contract.
-Since written contracts are required in California for construction projects, there will be a written record of the architect’s responsibilities.
-For example, the contract should define the scope of work for the architect regarding a particular project, such as:
+It is important to note that the architect’s liability for construction defects often depends on the contract.
+Since written contracts are required in California for construction projects, there will be a written record of the architect’s responsibilities – whether between the owner and the architect or the contractor and the architect.
+The contract should define the architect’s scope of work and responsibilities regarding a particular project, such as:

 - The timeline and procedure of the project;